-Mark Murray is in his third season at Stony Brook after spending the previous four seasons at Yale.
+Mark Murray is in his fourth season at Stony Brook after spending the previous four seasons at Yale.

 Prior to joining the Bulldogs' staff, Murray spent seven seasons as the offensive line and running backs coach for the Canadian Football League's Hamilton Tiger Cats.